Cameras with USB-C ports are often able to power the camera and/or charge the battery of

 firmware updates that may address this issue in the future.

-A few notes to consider in connection to the behavior describe above:
+A few notes to consider in connection to the behavior described above:

 shorter cable may avoid the issue in some cases.
 Users may find that a shorter cable